Manny Bermudez: Early career

-Bermudez fought all his fights under Cage Titan, Classic Entertainment, and Sports promotions since 2015 and amassed a record of 11-0 prior signed by UFC.
+Bermudez fought all his fights under Cage Titans & Classic Entertainment and Sports (CES) since 2015 and amassed a record of 11-0 prior signed by UFC.

 Ultimate Fighting Championship

 Bermudez made his UFC debut on February 24, 2018, at UFC on Fox: Emmett vs. Stephens against Albert Morales.
 He won the fight by a guillotine choke in round two.

 Bermudez was scheduled to face Davey Grant on 27 May 2018 at UFC Fight Night 130.
 However, Grant pulled out of the fight after being diagnosed with a staph infection, and the bout was scrapped.
 The pairing was left intact and took place on 22 July 2018 at UFC Fight Night 134.
 He won the fight via a triangle choke.

-Bermudez was scheduled to face Benito Lopez on January 26, 2019 at UFC 233.
+Bermudez was scheduled to face Benito Lopez on January 26, 2019, at UFC 233.
 As a result of the cancellation of UFC 233, the pair was rescheduled to UFC on ESPN: Ngannou vs. Velasquez on February 17, 2019.

 At the weigh-ins, Bermudez weighed in at 140 pounds, 4 pounds over the bantamweight non-title fight upper limit of 136 pounds.
 As a result, the bout proceeded at catchweight and Bermudez was fined 30% of his purse which went to his opponent Lopez.
 He won the fight via a submission in round one.

 After the Lopez fight, Bermudez signed a new, four-fight contract with the UFC.